ErnestChng/object_detection/README.md

 Makes use of Tensorflow's pre-trained model mobilenet to detect and draw bounding boxes around 2 precise classes "Man" and "Woman".

-A GUI or Command Line Tool can be used (see below for Usage).
+A GUI, Command Line or Service Tool can be used (see below for Usage).

 ## Setup
 `pip install -r requirements.txt`